banister/iprocess/README.md

 __1.__

-A single subprocess is spawned:
+A single unit of work is spawned:

     message = IProcess.spawn { [:yes, :no] }
     p message # => [[:yes, :no]]